BryanHogan/bryanhogan/src/content/blog/obsidian-gaming-backlog.md

 Now we are done!
 Looking for a new game to play?
 Sort through your game notes by filtering to `Ready To Play` only.
 Add additional properties like `Interest` to list games that interest you more higher.

-## Using dataview plugin plus CSS snippets
+## Using the "dataview" plugin with CSS snippets
 Another way to display the game entries can be achieved by using the `Dataview` plugin and CSS snippets.

 Get the `Dataview` plugin and activate it.